Wonshtrum/vscode-lizard/readme.md

   statements as complexity 1 regardless of the number of cases.
 The default is off.
 * `lizard.whitelist`: The path to a whitelist file.
 The path is relative to the workspace.
+See the Lizard documentation for details.
-See the lizard documentation for details.
+* `lizard.extensions`: A list of Lizard extensions to run as part of the Lizard command.
+See the Lizard documentation for details.

 ## Commands